openstack/ossa/doc/source/vmt-process.rst

 issue is already public, the CVE request should be sent to the oss-security list instead, including links to public bugs.

-Get Assigned CVE
+Get assigned CVE
 ^^^^^^^^^^^^^^^^

 The CNA returns the assigned CVE.
 It is added to the Launchpad bug (see "link to CVE" at the top-right), and the bug is retitled to "$TITLE ($CVE)".

-Embargoed Disclosure
+Embargoed disclosure
 ^^^^^^^^^^^^^^^^^^^^

 Once the patches are approved and the CVE is assigned, a signed